AayanTanvir/Noobcrastinator/README.md

 ## Before Installation

-- This extension is made and tested on Chrome.
-Support for other browsers is not yet implemented.
+- This extension is made and tested on Chrome (may work in Firefox but no guarantee).
+Support for other browsers is not yet tested.

 - The extension is not listed on the Chrome Web Store because I intended it to be a personal project.
 I assure you that this extension has no malware nor does it steal any data from your device.